Ashu68348/CodSoft/README.md

 ### 1. Tribute Page
 - Description: A tribute page dedicated to [person's name], created as part of Level 2 internship project.
 - Technologies Used: HTML, CSS
-- Preview: [Link to live preview or screenshots]

 ### 2. Job Board
 - Description: A job board platform designed to connect job seekers with employers, created as part of Level 2 internship project.
-- Technologies Used: [List of technologies/frameworks/libraries used]
-- Preview: [Link to live preview or screenshots]

 ## Installation